-On July, 2020, Telkomsel received objection decision letter from Tax Authorities that rejected all Company's objection.
-On September, 2020, Telkomsel filed an appeal to the Tax Court for the 2015 CIT, WHT, and VAT.
+In September 2020, Telkomsel filed an appeal to the Tax Court for the 2015 CIT, WHT and VAT assessments amounting to Rp350.21 billion.

-In April and May 2022, Telkomsel received the Tax Court's Verdict for the 2015 underpayment of withholding tax and VAT which partially accepted Telkomsel's appeal amounting to Rp52.9 billion.
-Telkomsel received the tax refund in April and May 2022 and charge the rejected portion of Rp3 billion as expense in 2022 consolidated financial statements of profit or loss.
+In April and May 2022, Telkomsel received the Tax Court's Verdict for the 2015 underpayment of WHT and VAT which partially accepted the Telkomsel's appeal amounting to Rp52.93 billion.
+Telkomsel received the refund in April and May 2022, and charged the rejected portion of Rp3.03 billion in the 2022 consolidated statement of profit or loss.

-In August 2022, Telkomsel received notifications that the Tax Authorities had filed judicial reviews to the Supreme Court for the Tax Court's decision on VAT.
-Telkomsel submitted its contra memorandums for judicial review in August 2022.
+In August 2022, Telkomsel received notifications that the Tax Authorities had filed a judicial review to the SC for the 2015 VAT amounting to Rp23.70 billion.
+Telkomsel had since submitted its contra memorandums for the Judicial Review in September 2022.

-In January, February and March 2023, the SC partially rejected the judicial review claimed by the Tax Authorities on several tax periods of 2015 VAT amounting to Rp19.60 billion.
-Thus, these cases have been legally enforced (in-kracht) and no additional tax payables for fiscal year 2015.
+During February to May 2023, Telkomsel received decision letters from SC, which fully rejected the Judicial Review claimed by the Tax Authorities for the tax periods of 2015 fiscal year VAT amounting to Rp23.70 billion.
+Telkomsel has received all final decisions, which are legally enforced (in-kracht) and thus, there are no additional tax payables for 2015 fiscal year VAT.

-As at the authorization date of these consolidated financial statements, the results of appeal for CIT and judicial review for remaining fiscal periods of VAT have not yet been received.
+As at the authorization date of these consolidated financial statements, the results of appeal for CIT has not yet been received.